layer5io/docs/content/en/cloud/security/keys.md

 {{< alert title="Note" >}}

-Incase, you don't have permission to to perform any of the above operations then, consider switching to a different organization for which you are authorized to perform such actions or contact your organization admin for allevated access.
+If you don't have permission to perform any of the above operations, consider switching to a different organization for which you are authorized to perform these actions.
+Alternatively, contact your organization admin for elevated access.

 {{< /alert >}}